SteveBronder/hedgeable_ads/README.md

 To predict with new data, use the script located in the predict folder.
 The only part of the file that should need to be changed is the name of the data in the `fread()` function.

 The prediction script will run predictions for C5.0, hdrda, and the ensemble of C5.0 and hdrda.
 My final recommendation is to use the ensemble of both models.
 While the testing score was only slightly above both models, it is likely to be more robust.
-The ensemble gives the best holdout score and is created from two well tested models.
-The submodels each perform well and are unique to one another.
-As such the ensemble of both models is most likely to perform better.
+The ensemble gives the best holdout score, is created from two well tested models, and both models using different techniques, meaning they are most likely unique to one another and when ensembled will give the final model more information.
+As such, the ensemble of both models is most likely to perform better.

 ## Future

-An upgrade that would be simple with more time would be to impliment a better model for the imputation.
-Currently we are only using the tuning parameters when targeting height to train the models to predict width, and aratio.
+An upgrade that would be simple with more time would be to implement a better model for the imputation.
+Currently we are only using the tuning parameters when targeting height to train the models to predict width and aratio.
 With more time we would be able to build models which would give us a more accurate imputation, providing better data for C5.0 and hdrda.

 While the ensemble performs well, it would be better if the models were tuned simultaneously as an ensemble.
 Tuning over the cross-product of each models hyperparameters would allow the tuning process to find the set of hyperparameters for each model that fit together the best.
-Due to time this was not possible, but would be simple to impliment in mlr.
+Due to time this was not possible, but would be simple to implement in mlr.

-Finally, the 250 experiments that are used to run the iterated F-racing is a minimun number.
+Finally, the 250 experiments that are used to run the iterated F-racing is a minimum number.
 400 to 700 experiments would allow the optimization process to search a much wider space and find better model hyperparameters.